vijayarora003/mobile-coding-challenge/README.md

 - [ ] The code should compile.
 - [ ] No crashes, bugs, or compiler warnings.
 - [ ] App operates as outlined above.
-- [ ] Conforms to SOLID principles.
+- [ ] Conforms to modern development principles.
 - [ ] Code is easy to understand.
 Bonus points for documentation.
 - [ ] Commit history is consistent, easy to follow and understand.